sst/guide/_examples/how-to-create-a-gatsbyjs-app-with-serverless.md

 title: How to create a Gatsby app with serverless
 date: 2021-10-15 00:00:00
 lang: en
-description: In this example we will look at how to use gatsby with a serverless API to create a simple click counter app.
+description: In this example we will look at how to use Batsby with a serverless API to create a simple click counter app.
 We'll be using the Serverless Stack Framework (SST) and the SST StaticSite construct to deploy our app to AWS S3 and CloudFront.
-repo: Gatsby-app
+repo: gatsby-app
 ref: how-to-create-a-gatsby-app-with-serverless
 comments_id: how-to-create-a-gatsby-app-with-serverless/xxxx
 ---

-In this example we will look at how to use [gatsby](https://www.gatsbyjs.com/) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
+In this example we will look at how to use [Gatsby](https://www.gatsbyjs.com/) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
 We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) and the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-gatsby-site) construct to deploy our app to AWS.

 ## Requirements